schneems/rust_macro_tutorial/docs/add_field_attributes.md

 %>
 ```

-So far, so good, but if you tried to parse multiple attributes then you'll get a failure, We need to be able to parse a comma deleniated set of attributes.
-And this is how I choose to implement that:
+So far, so good, but if you tried to parse multiple attributes like `rename = "ruby version", display = my_function` then you'll get a failure.
+Why?
+Because `ParseAttribute` only parses a single attribute at a time.
+It would consume `rename = "ruby version"` but leave `, display = my_function` untouched.

+To parse a comma separated set of attributes, add this code:

 ```rust
 :::>> print.erb